simon-gunacker/timetracker/README.md

 # timetracker

-## Current State Of Development

 *timetracker* is a simple commandline tool fro tracking your time.

+## Dependencies And Requirements
 It requires `python3` and `linux`.

+## Current State Of Development
 To run timetracker, simply invoke `.src/tt.py` from your commandline. *timetracker* supports the options listed below.
-Note that timetracker supports autocompletion for all commands.
+Note that timetracker supports autocompletion and history for all commands.

 ### start an activity
 To start an activity, type `start <name_of_activity>`